-After login to MySQL, you have to execute the following command to give full privileges to root user.
-As you can see the password on the command you have to put your MySQL password.
+After login into MySQL, you have to execute the following command to give full privileges to the root user.
+As you can see the password on the command you have to put in your MySQL password.

-Now flush the privileges and then execute exit command to quit MySQL cli.
+Now flush the privileges and then execute the exit command to quit MySQL CLI.